leoloveisme/happybeings/README.md

-This is a project for the book / screen plays series called Happy People.
+This is a project for the book / screenplay series called Happy People.

 So far there are planned only two versions of the books: